Get the decree changing your child’s name (when both parents sign)

 • US Passport office to change their passport

-You must share a certified copy of their name change Decree with each government agency where you need to update their ID or record.
+You must take a copy of your name change Decree with to each government agency where you need to update their ID or record.

 You are done with the court's name change process.
 You use your Decree to update your child's IDs and other legal documents.